liebrandapps/DataPeerExchange/README.md

 Now the client is configured to run with the server.

 Step 5 [Server]:
-Start the server with parameter "serve" and leave it running:
+Start the server (in the background, as daemon) with parameter "start":

-    python3 myio/liebrand/dpex/server.py serve
+    python3 myio/liebrand/dpex/server.py start

+The server can be stopped using "stop" as a parameter.

 Step 6 [Client]:
 Retrieve list of available files: